zibamira/microtubulestitching/README-technical.md

+# Introduction

+This document contains various technical details about the microtubule stitching implementation that is described in [Weber 2014].

-# Package Structure
+# Package structure

 The supplementary software uses several packages in `zib-amira`.

-The first group of packages, which are contained in this folder, only depends on each other and can be easily made available together:
+The first group of packages, which are contained in this folder, only depends on each other.
+They contain the main algorithms from [Weber 2014] an can be easily made available outside ZIB:

  - `hxalignmicrotubules`: Algorithms described in the paper.
  - `dai`: Inference in graphical models.
-It is a slightly modified version of the upstream at `git://git.tuebingen.mpg.de/libdai.git`.
-We should probably change how we track the upstream: we should import entires tree snapshots in order to avoid tainting our history with authors that we don't know; or we could track libdai as a submodule that contains a fork of libdai with our modifications and fixes.
+It is a slightly modified version of the upstream from `git://git.tuebingen.mpg.de/libdai.git`.
+See below for details about the git history.

-The first group of packages depends on a second group of packages that are used by other unrelated packages in zib-amira.git:
+`hxalignmicrotubules` depends on a second group of packages that are used by other unrelated packages in zib-amira.git:

- - `pointmatching`: Clique-based alignment.
+ - `pointmatching`: clique-based alignment.
 Also used by `hxalignspatialgraph`.
- - `hxgraphalgorithms`: Also used by various other packages.
+ - `hxgraphalgorithms`: used by various other packages.
  - `ipopt`: Interior point optimization library from
    <https://projects.coin-or.org/Ipopt>.

 # Classes, functions, call paths, ..

+## mtalign

-Some of the code has been cleaned up, restructured and documented.
-Such code is usually found in the namespace `mtalign`.
+Code that has been cleaned up, restructured and documented is usually found in the namespace `mtalign`.
 Use the following command to create a local Doxygen documentation in `product/share/devreflocal/index.html`; then start from the namespace documentation:

     tclsh src/amira/devtools/genDevRef.scro --preset ZIBAmira \
         --dirs src/zib-amira/microtubulestitching/hxalignmicrotubules/

     open product/share/devreflocal/hxalignmicrotubules/namespacemtalign.html

+The folder `hxalignmicrotubules/examples/` and the Doxygen documentation contain an example how to use some of the low-level functions that implement the main algorithms of [Weber 2014] and are mostly independent of Amira.

+## Amira integration

+This section contains some unsorted notes about the integration of the low-level functions with Amira.

+Be careful to maintain compatibility with the supplementary data deposited at Dryad <http://dx.doi.org/10.5061/dryad.v8j20>.
+It contains Amira scripts that use the script object `TryStitchingParametersAndIterate.scro` and the following
+classes:

+    HxCPDSpatialGraphWarp
+    HxComparePointMatchings
+    HxIteratePointMatchingUntilConvergence
+    HxRotateSpatialGraphStackSliceAndCDP
+    HxTestPointMatching
+    SpreadSheetWrapper

 `class QxMicrotubuleAlignSpatialGraphTool` contains mainly boilerplate code to map GUI events to the algorithm classes.
 It uses `HxManualMTAlign` to implement